Efficient Estimation of Partially Linear Models for Spatial Data over Complex Domain

 \textit{Key words and phrases:} Bivariate splines, Penalty, Semiparametric regression, Spatial data, Triangulation. \end{quotation}

 \fontsize{10.95}{14pt plus.8pt minus .6pt}\selectfont

 \textbf{1.
 Introduction} 0.1in

 In many geospatial studies, spatially distributed covariate information is available.
 For example, geographic information systems may contain measurements obtained from satellite images at some locations.
-These spatially explicit data can be useful in the construction and estimation of regression models, but sometimes they are distributed over irregular two-dimensional (2-D) domains that may have complex boundaries or holes inside.
-It is well known that many conventional smoothing tools suffer from the problem of ``leakage'' across the complex domains, which refers to the poor estimation over difficult regions by smoothing inappropriately across boundary features, such as peninsulas; see excellent discussions in Ramsay (2002) and Wood, Bravington and Hedley (2008).
-In this paper, we propose to use bivariate splines (smooth piecewise polynomial functions over a triangulation of the domain of interest) to model spatially explicit datasets which enable us to overcome the ``leakage'' problem and find the estimation more accurately.
+These spatially explicit data can be useful in the construction and estimation of regression models, however, the domain over which variables of interest are defined is often found to be complicated, such as stream networks, islands and mountains.
+For example, Figure \ref{FIG:MC_vtrue} (a) and (b) show the largest estuary in New Hampshire together with the location of 97 sites where mercury in sediment concentrations was surveyed in the years 2000, 2001 and 2003; see \cite{Wang:Ranalli:07}.
+It is well known that many conventional smoothing tools with respect to the Euclidean distance between observations suffer from the problem of ``leakage'' across the complex domains, which refers to the poor estimation over difficult regions by the inappropriate linking of parts of the domain separated by physical barriers; see excellent discussions in \cite{Ramsay:02} and \cite{Wood:Bravington:Hedley:08}.
+In this paper, we propose to use bivariate splines (smooth piecewise polynomial functions over a triangulation of the domain of interest) to model spatially explicit datasets which enable us to overcome the ``leakage'' problem and provide more accurate estimation and prediction.